MicrosoftDocs/powerquery-docs/powerquery-docs/make-fuzzy-clear.md

 ---
 title: "Making Fuzzy Clear"
-description: "How-to article on the Fuzzy Matching feature for Power Query and how to better take advantage of it"
+description: "How-to article on the fuzzy matching feature in Power Query and how to better take advantage of it"
 author: ptyx507
 ms.service: powerquery
 ms.reviewer: